-- We will create a varied and sustained tree population in Council disused churchyards and cemeteries. - 2.
-We will develop long term management plans for trees in disused churchyards and cemeteries to identify areas of risk and to prevent decline. - 3.
-We will continue, where appropriate, to plant amenity trees and native species of local provenance.
+- 33: We will create a varied and sustained tree population in Council disused churchyards and cemeteries. - 34: We will develop long term management plans for trees in disused churchyards and cemeteries to identify areas of risk and to prevent decline. - 35: We will continue, where appropriate, to plant amenity trees and native species of local provenance. - 36: We will continue to develop management plans for disused churchyards and cemeteries. - 37: We will create a memorial tree planting area within the West Cemetery.